cdevaneprugh/hpg-esm/README.md

 module list
 ```

-This is not 100% necessary to build all cases or experiments in an Earth model.
+This is not 100% necessary to build all cases or experiments for every Earth model.
 However, sometimes certain scripts don't behave well (mostly due to `python`), so having all the modules that will be used on the compute node loaded when you build it the case, can be a useful way to mitigate these issues.

-## CIME
+# CIME

 ## Porting and Validating CIME<a name="cime_port"></a>